DOS47

 Overview

-DOS47 – A broad anti-cancer therapeutic platform
+DOS47 – A broad anti-cancer antibody drug conjugate (ADC) platform

 DOS47 is designed to stimulate an increase in the pH of the microenvironment surrounding the cancerous cells, effectively reversing the acidic extra cellular conditions that are believed to act to defend the tumour.
 The local production of ammonia at the site of cancerous tissues is thought to readily diffuse into the cancer cells to exert a potent cytotoxic effect by interfering with their critical metabolic functions.